pQbas/langgraph-journey/example01/DESCRIPTION.md

-# LangGraph Journey

-Set of examples developed in langgraph to learn more about this library

 <details> <summary> <strong> Example 1: States and Nodes </strong> </summary> <br/>

 This example demonstrates a simple graph execution using a `GraphState` and a single `Developer` node.